EuropeanForestInstitute/aiphoria/paper/paper.md

 `aiphoria` is an open-source Python package for dynamic material flow analysis (DMFA) of wood.
-It can be used to follow wood from harvest through sawmills and other processing to final products such as building products, furniture, and paper, and it calculates how much carbon these products hold over time and when it is released at end of life.
+It can be used to follow wood from harvest through sawmills and other processing to final products such as buildings, furniture, and paper, and it calculates how much carbon these products hold over time and when it is released at end of life.
 Users describe the system and their scenarios in an Excel file, so no programming is needed.
 The package builds on ODYM